 Episode 7: In this episode we’ll consider the reasons why people teach and why teachers stay in the profession.
 Charles Logan interviews teachers April Peet Vos and Ryan Reese.
 He also speaks with Dr. Sonia Nieto, professor emerita at The University of Massachusetts - Amherst.
 All three discuss the importance of relationships — with colleagues and, most of all, with students.

-In this episode we'll consider neurodiversity, a term signifying the amazing range of human brains, minds, and abilities -- abilities that are not always accommodated in schools.
-We'll hear from Peter Smagorinsky, a distinguished Education professor at the University of Georgia, and Nick Walker, an educator, activist, and speaker.
+Episode 6: In this episode we'll consider neurodiversity, a term signifying the amazing range of human brains, minds, and abilities -- abilities that are not always accommodated in schools.
+For today’s guests, this is not merely a pedagogical concern, but also a human rights issue.
+We'll hear from Peter Smagorinsky, a distinguished education professor at the University of Georgia, and Nick Walker, an educator, activist, and speaker.
 Smagorinsky and Walker are autistic men who share stories about their own experiences in schools and suggest ways that schools might better accommodate the talents and challenges of the neruodivergent.

-Episode 1: A Lesson on Kindness.
-Classroom teacher and writer Tamara Jaffe-Notier tells a story about her experience teaching the poem Kindness by Naomi Shihab Nye.
+Episode 1: Classroom teacher and writer Tamara Jaffe-Notier tells a story about her experience teaching the poem Kindness by Naomi Shihab Nye.
 In the process, Tamara shares a story with her students that she had never told anyone else.
 Then we hear from the poet Naomi Shihab Nye who responds to that story and explains how she came to write that poem.